DanielBubalo/nba-clutch-reputation-data-eng/README.md

 All models are tested for row-level uniqueness (via `dbt_utils.unique_combination_of_columns` or `unique`/`not_null` on a surrogate key) and, where relevant, accepted-value constraints on categorical fields.

+### Materialization Strategy

+All models build as views by default (set in `dbt_project.yml`).
+The one exception is `player_clutch_performance`, materialized as a table via a per-model `{{ config(materialized='table') }}` override, because it's referenced by `ref()` in five other models — `home_vs_road`, `matchup_analysis`, `player_clutch_playmaking`, `shots_with_opponent`, and `star_player_performance` — each of which would otherwise re-run its full join (season stats + clutch stats + `player_tier` + player names) independently on every build.
+Materializing it once means that join runs a single time and gets read, not recomputed, by each downstream model.

+No other model currently has more than one downstream consumer in the dbt DAG, so the rest stay views until there's an actual case for change — likely once the planned dashboard starts querying them directly and repeatedly.

 ## Findings: Does Clutch Reputation Match Clutch Results?

 Using `player_clutch_performance` (see `group_tier` and `ts_delta` definitions